adie9/Password-Manager/README.md

 ### Encryption/Decryption

 For AES encryption/decryption, I used the PyCrypto library.
-The function for encryption is shown below:

 ```python
 # Encrypting password using AES mode GCM